10.1 Shift Premium.

 Off-duty standby assignments shall be posted with regular schedules and determined in advance by supervision.
 Volunteers will be used for standby assignment when practicable.
 RNs placed on standby status off the Medical Center premises shall be compensated at the rate of $4.00 per hour.

 Any time actually worked in call back shall be compensated at the rate of time and one-half the regular rate of the nurse concerned.
-When called back, the nurse shall receive bonus pay and premium pay (time and one-half the nurse's regular rate) for a minimum work period of two and one-half hours.
+When called back, the nurse shall receive bonus pay and premium pay (time and one-half the nurse's regular rate) for a minimum work period of three (3) hours.
 When a scheduled work period employee has left the institution grounds and is called to return to the work station outside of regularly scheduled hours to handle emergency situations which could not be anticipated, he/she shall receive two hours bonus pay plus time actually worked.
 The bonus pay shall be compensated at the regular rate; time worked shall be compensated at time and one-half.
 Time worked immediately preceding the regular shift does not constitute call back, provided time worked does not exceed two hours or notice of at least eight hours has been given.
 An employee on standby status called to return to the work-station does not qualify for call back pay.

 Whenever a nurse is temporarily assigned in writing by the Employer to regularly perform the principal duties of a higher-level nursing position for a period of five or more scheduled working days within the nurse's standard work period as specified in Article 7, Section 2, he/she shall be compensated at a salary which represents a two-step increase beyond the nurse's current step for such period of assignment.
 Said increase shall be paid beginning with the first day and to include the days working such assignment.
 Such assignments must be by mutual agreement.

 An experienced RN2 who is assigned in writing by the Manager or designee as a Preceptor shall receive Preceptor Premium Pay at the rate of $1.50 per hour.

 A Preceptor is defined as an experienced RN2 specifically responsible for planning, organizing and evaluating the new skill development of an employee according to the unit's plan for orientation.
 They are responsible for specific, criteria based and goal directed education and training for a specific period.
 They function as a role model, teacher, evaluator and resource person.